 I can understand passengers wanting to take their shoes off after takeoff (don’t do it before, as it’s a safety hazard) but if you do, make sure your feet don’t smell.
 And regardless of whether they smell or not, don’t take your socks off so everyone can see your toes.
 This isn’t your living room!
 And bad airplane habits aside: Don’t ever walk into a lavatory with bare feet or socks that you plan on wearing again.
 An airplane bathroom floor is a breeding ground for germs and is just plain disgusting.

 5. Playing music or videos too loud

 You’d think that people would know that’s it’s not okay to play music or videos without earbuds/headphones on.
 But sadly, many don’t.
 The only thing worse is when passengers have earbuds/headphones on but they’re playing their music/video so loud that others can hear the noise.
 Not only is it bad for your ears, but it’s also rude.

-Tip: Bring earplugs and earbuds for yourself so you can put them on if you can’t get a noisy seatmate to turn their volume down.
+Tip: Bring earplugs and earbuds for yourself so you can put them on if a noisy seatmate won’t turn their volume down.

 6. Sneezing/coughing without covering your mouth

 My name is Johnny Jet and I’m a germaphobe.
 There.
 I said it.
 And I hate when passengers are coughing and/or sneezing without covering their mouths.
 No one should do this (here’s why) when they’re outside in the fresh air, let alone in a metal tube, 30,000 feet in the air—especially with so many viruses out there.
 I carry two masks when I fly: one for me and one to give to a rude or sick passenger who might need it.

 7. Being rude or impatient with flight attendants and crew